Remembering When Dwyane Wade Broke Eric Snow’s Ankles

 To this day, Snow believes he was pushed by Wade and Wade denies pushing Snow.

-So to celebrate the birthday of a player who was drafted in the 2nd round and almost played for a decade and a half, here’s 2 minutes of actual positive Eric Snow highlights.
+So to celebrate the birthday of a player who was drafted in the 2nd round and almost played for a decade and a half, here are 2 minutes of actual positive Eric Snow highlights.